chimeraprime/ruby-style-guide/README.md

 ["Programming Ruby"][pickaxe] and
 ["The Ruby Programming Language"][trpl].

-There are some areas in which there is no clear consensus in the Ruby community regarding a particular style (like string literal quoting, spacing inside hash literals, dot position in multi-line method chaining, etc.).
-In such scenarios all popular styles are acknowledged and it's up to you to pick one and apply it consistently.

 This style guide evolves over time as additional conventions are identified and past conventions are rendered obsolete by changes in Ruby itself.